psconfeu/2023/#FollowAlong/AzureAutomanageMachineConfiguration/README.md

 ## Requirements to fully follow along (including deploying virtual machines)

+This spins up sample machines using AutomatedLab, the world's leading lab automation tool, to manage using Azure.
+Machines are deployed to Azure.

 - Everything from [advanced requirements](./README.md#Requirements-to-follow-along-without-virtual-machines)
 - Install AutomatedLab from either the gallery or <https://github.com/automatedlab/automatedlab/releases>
 - In an administrative PowerShell 7, run: `Install-LabAzureRequiredModule`